Mountain Breakfast Skillet

 Ingredients

-Potatoes: We suggest using waxy potatoes like Yukon Gold, Red, New, or even fingerling potatoes.
+- Potatoes: We suggest using waxy potatoes like Yukon Gold, red, new, or even fingerling potatoes.
 They will keep their structure, even when pan-fried.

-Peppers & Onion: Use any color bell pepper if you want to keep the flavor mild, or, for some extra heat, consider using an Anaheim or Poblano pepper.
-For the onions, we like go with a classic yellow.
+- Peppers & Onion: Use any color bell pepper if you want to keep the flavor mild, or, for some extra heat, consider using an Anaheim or Poblano pepper.
+For the onions, we like to go with a classic yellow.
 But white or red would work as well.

-Cheese + Eggs: One of the signature parts of this breakfast are the cheesy scrambled eggs.
+- Cheese + Eggs: One of the signature parts of this breakfast are the cheesy scrambled eggs.

-Breakfast Sausage: Lots of options here to choose from: links or crumbles, mild or spicy, meat or vegan.
+- Breakfast Sausage: Lots of options here to choose from: links or crumbles, mild or spicy, meat or vegan.
 They will all work, so it’s up to you.

-Spices: Salt, Pepper, Garlic Powder.
+- Spices: Salt, Pepper, Garlic Powder.

-Toppings: Sliced scallions, jalapeños, cilantro, hot sauce, more cheese… The sky’s the limit!
+- Toppings: Sliced scallions, jalapeños, cilantro, hot sauce, more cheese… The sky’s the limit!

 Equipment

-Cast Iron Skillet: For breakfast hash like this we recommend using a large cast iron skillet.
+- Cast Iron Skillet: For breakfast hash like this, we recommend using a large cast iron skillet.
 We used our 12” Lodge skillet (a 10” would work as well).
-You can use it over a camp stove or a campfire and it does a great job radiating heat up, which can help speed up the cook time for the potatoes.
+You can use it over a camp stove or a campfire, and it does a great job radiating heat up, which can help speed up the cook time for the potatoes.
 Just be sure to add some extra oil before you try to scramble the eggs.

 Prep the Potatoes, Peppers, and Onion

 The smaller you cut your veggies, the quicker they will cook, but if you go too small, they will be hard to pick up with a fork.
-We aim for roughly 1/2” cubes, which we think is big enough to pick up easily but won’t take all morning to cook.
+We aim for roughly 1/2” cubes, which we think are big enough to pick up easily but won’t take all morning to cook.

 Start with some oil and the potatoes.
-Once the potatoes have gotten a 5 minute head start, add the peppers and the onions.
+Once the potatoes have gotten a 5-minute head start, add the peppers and the onions.

 Recipe modification: You can swap the potatoes out for frozen shredded potatoes, like in this hash brown breakfast casserole.
 They will need a little less time to cook.